 With two in-state D1 FBS football programs (WVU and Marshall), it’s no surprise that college football in West Virginia is a big deal.
 It’s also unsurprising that betting on college football stands to be big business as more sportsbooks join the WV market.

-A 2019 study by the American Gaming Association shows college football is the third most popular sport to wager on.
-Coming in behind the NFL (93%) and MLB (88%), 84% of those interested in sports betting want to bet on NCAA football.
+College football is the third most popular sport to wager on, coming in behind the NFL (93%) and MLB (88%) in a study by the American Gaming Association.
+A full 84% of those interested in sports betting want to bet on NCAA football.

-See below for live odds for all upcoming NCAA Bowl games.
+See below for a snapshot of live odds available for upcoming NCAA football games plus College Football National Championship futures and Heisman Trophy odds.
 See the full odds feed for all sports here.
 Use the drop-down menus to see moneyline and totals odds.
 Click on any odds to jump straight to the sportsbook and claim your free bets or bonus.

 Most college football fans and sports bettors in West Virginia root for one of two teams:

 The WVU Mountaineers are yet to win a football National Championship but there are few programs across the country who can match its storied history.
 Dating back to Nov.
 28, 1891 (they lost 72-0 on a converted cow pasture, for the record), the WVU football team has registered 763 total wins in program history as of the end of the 2020 season.